 - Is secretive about their drinking.

-- Must have alcohol before attending social events.
+- Must have alcohol before, during, and after attending social events.

 - Is defensive or angry when questioned about their drinking habits.